LBeaudoux/tatoebatools/README.rst

     ['abk', 'acm', 'ady', ... , 'zsm', 'zul', 'zza']

 Iterating over a table
 ^^^^^^^^^^^^^^^^^^^^^^
-To download/update and read a table, call its iterator.
+To read a table, just call its iterator.
+The downloading of data files will be automatically handled in the background.

 Set the *scope* argument to 'added' to only read rows that did not exist in the previous version of the file.
 Set it to 'removed' to iterate over the rows that don't exist anymore.

 Examples
 """"""""
-List all sentecnces in English:
+List all sentences in English:

 .. code-block:: python